Online bingo

-Online bingo is the game of bingo (either the US or UK variant) played on the Internet and its estimated launch was in 1996.
-It is estimated that the global gross gaming yield of bingo (excluding the United States) was US$500 million in 2006, and it is forecasted to grow to $1 billion by 2010.
+Online bingo is the game of bingo (either the US or UK variant) played on the Internet.
+Sites offering the game launched around 1996, and the global gross gaming yield outside of the United States was estimated at US$500 million in 2006, forecast to grow to $1 billion by 2010.

-Unlike balls used in regular bingo halls, online bingo sites use a random number generator.
+Unlike physical balls used in regular bingo halls, online bingo sites use a random number generator.
 Most bingo halls also offer links to online poker and casino offerings as the patrons are often in the target market.
-One notable feature of online bingo is the chat functionality.
-Bingo sites strive to foster a sense of community and interaction between players as this helps customer retention.
+One notable feature of online bingo is the chat functionality, with sites striving to foster a sense of community and interaction between players to assist customer retention.

 History

 One of the earliest known online bingo games, launched in 1996, was a free bingo game called "Bingo Zone".
 To play, members had to provide demographic information; in turn, members would receive targeted ads based on the demographics provided.
 Another early pioneer for free online bingo was Uproar, which launched Bingo Blitz in 1998.